AirPod EMF Radiation: Risks, Safety, and Expert Advice

 The appeal cited “serious concerns regarding the ubiquitous and increasing exposure to EMF generated by electric and wireless devices.”

-In this report they did not specifically mention AirPods (which hadn’t even been released yet) but did state that their concerns “include-but are not limited to-radio frequency radiation (RFR) emitting devices, such as cellular and cordless phones and their base stations, Wi-Fi, broadcast antennas, smart meters, and baby monitors as well as electric devices and infra-structures used in the delivery of electricity that generate extremely-low frequency electromagnetic field (ELF EMF).”
+In this report, they did not specifically mention AirPods (which hadn't even been released yet) but did state that their concerns “include but are not limited to-radio frequency radiation (RFR) emitting devices, such as cellular and cordless phones and their base stations, Wi-Fi, broadcast antennas, smart meters, and baby monitors as well as electric devices and infra-structures used in the delivery of electricity that generate extremely-low frequency electromagnetic field (ELF EMF).”

-In 2019 the appeal was updated, but still did not specifically mention AirPod’s.
+In 2019 the appeal was updated, but still did not specifically mention AirPods.
 However, it did mention devices that use the same Bluetooth technology and applications as Airpods.

-You see, one of the most important factors when considering the danger of EMF radiation is the proximity of your body to that radiation.
+One of the most important factors when considering the danger of EMF radiation is the proximity of your body to that radiation.

-There is something called the inverse square law of physics.
 This law essentially states that as we double our distance from a source of radiation, we quarter our exposure to it, allowing for exponential levels of protection.

-So, we know that AirPod’s expose your body to EMF radiation, which many scientists and doctors believe could be a concern, especially due to the frequency of use and proximity to your brain.
-Now it’s time to talk about something that you’ve likely seen headlines of.
+So, we know that AirPods expose your body to EMF radiation, which many scientists and doctors believe could be a concern, especially due to the frequency of use and proximity to your brain.
+Now it's time to talk about something that you've likely seen headlines of.

 Do Apple AirPods Cause Cancer?